-For primary air filter replacement part number, refer to 5.1.5 Filter Part Numbers, page 234.
+For filter specifications, refer to 5.1.5 Filter Part Numbers, page 356.

 1. Insert new primary filter (A) into the canister and push it into place, ensuring that the element is firmly seated in the canister.

 - 2. Align arrow (A) to the UNLOCK position on the end cap, and push the end cap fully onto the housing. - 3.
 Rotate the end cap clockwise until catch (A) engages the housing to prevent the end cap from turning.